 Iraq and Afghanistan Service Grant - You may be eligible for this grant if your parent or guardian was a member of the U.S. armed forces and died as a result of military service in Iraq or Afghanistan after the events of 9/11 and you were under 24 years of age or enrolled in college at least part-time at the time of your parent's or guardian's death.
 Please inform your financial aid advisor if you believe you may qualify.
-The grant award is equal to the amount of a maximum Federal Pell Grant for the award year.
-For the current year maximum award please visit http://studentaid.ed.gov/types/grantsscholarships/pell.
+The grant award is equal to the amount of a maximum Federal Pell Grant for the award year but cannot exceed your cost of attendance for that award year.
+For the current year maximum award please visit http://studentaid.ed.gov/types/grants-scholarships/pell.